-I am a Ph.D. candidate in Economics at the University of California, Berkeley.
+I have a Ph.D. in Economics from the University of California, Berkeley.
 My research interests span behavioral economics, household finance, and real estate, with a particular focus on belief formation and its role in economic decision-making.

 I use large-scale administrative data, applied microeconometric methods, surveys, and online experiments to study how households form, update, and act on beliefs in complex markets and make key life-cycle decisions.